 Our staff will help you get to the PCR test sites and obtain the lab results if you need assistance.
 Please be sure to inform them at the trek briefing if you do need testing to return home, so that they can ensure that the arrangements are organized accordingly.

 Travel insurance is mandatory for participation on our trips.
 However, during this time it is even more important for you to obtain travel insurance soon after booking to protect you from unforeseen circumstances.
 For US residents, we recommend Travel Guard’s Preferred Travel Insurance Plan with the upgrade for cancellation for any reason.
 For non-US residents, we recommend World Nomad’s Explorer Policy.

 Are you taking new bookings for climbs and safaris?

-Yes, we continue to book clients for trips in 2020 and 2021.
+Yes, we continue to book clients for ongoing trips.
 See Dates & Prices.